jasonregj/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

+- Create a Resource Group in Microsoft Azure
+- Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual Cups
+- Allow the VM to create a new Virtual Network (Vnet)
+- Name the Virtual Machine Vm-osticket with Username: 'jasonregj' and a password
+- Login to Microsoft Remote Desktop with your VM public IP Address
 - Download IIS with CGI (use standard configurations for all Launch Config wizards)
 - Download/install PHP Manager for IIS (V1.5.0.msi)
 - Download/install Rewrite Module (rewrite_amd64_en-US.msi)